firassaada/Linux_Commands_Shell_and_Scripting_Essentials/Linuxtutorialcourse.md

  * rm -r  : Remove a directory
  * rm -f  :  Force remove
  * rmdir  : Remove directories
+ * ssh    : The primary use of ssh is for remote login to a server or a computer.
+You can log in to a remote machine and have access to the command-line interface as     if you were physically present at that machine.
  * sudo -i: simulates a full login, changes the environment to that of the root user, and starts a new shell session.
  * sudo su: only switches the user to root without simulating a full login.
 It preserves your current environment.
  * tee    : It reads from the input and write to both standard output and one or more files simultaneously ($ ls | tee peanuts.txt)